Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: Introduction

 \item Extensive experiments on six public datasets demonstrate that SA-DSD improves average accuracy by 15.61\% over FR-KAN+ and by 3.05\% to 3.62\% over three baseline GNN models.
-Additionally, it achieves an average compression of 16.96× and reduces inference time by 55.75\% compared to key baselines.
-Ablation studies confirm the effectiveness of the FR-KAN model enhancements and the self-attention dynamic distillation mechanism. \end{itemize}
+Additionally, it achieves an average compression of 16.69× and reduces average runtime per epoch by 55.75\% compared to key baselines.
+Ablation studies further validate the contribution of each component. \end{itemize}

-The structure of this paper is as follows: Section \ref{RELATED_WORK} reviews classic graph distillation methods, KAN networks, and FR-KAN networks; Section \ref{METHODOLOGY} introduces the FR-KAN+ model and the implementation details of the SA-DSD method; Section \ref{EXPERIMENTS} presents the experimental results in detail; Section \ref{CONCLUSION} provides a conclusion to the study.
+The structure of this paper is as follows: Section \ref{RELATED_WORK} reviews classic graph distillation methods, KAN networks, and FR-KAN networks; Section \ref{METHODOLOGY} introduces the FR-KAN+ model and the implementation details of the SA-DSD method; Section \ref{EXPERIMENTS} presents the experimental results in detail; Section \ref{CONCLUSION} provides the conclusion of this study.